How To End A Toxic Friendship & Move On?

 However, if the relationship is very toxic and you don’t want to explain anything to the person, better prefer this option.

 3. End It All Immediately

-Sometimes situations are worse and go high on nerves.
+Sometimes situations are worse and go high on nerves and ending a toxic friendship becomes imperative.
 If you are experiencing chaos and cannot bear the activities of your friend, better tell them your decision with a smile and leave things where they are.